-18.02 Apprenticeship Training Fund ("ATF")
+18.02 Training Trust Fund (TTF)

-The Employer agrees to contribute an amount as set out in the Wage Schedules for all hours worked by all employees to the Union ATF.
+The Employer agrees to contribute an amount as set out in the Wage Schedules for all hours worked by all employees to the TTF.
+The use of these funds will be for the general operations of CLAC Alberta Training and will be governed by the policies and procedures of CLAC Alberta Training and its trustees.

-18.03 Training Trust Fund ("TTF")
+18.03 Training Trust Fund (TTF)